innot/argparseDecorator/README.md

 cli.execute(cmdline)
 ```

-The ArgParseDecorator uses both the signature of the decorated function as well as its
+The ArgParseDecorator uses both the signature of the decorated function and its
 [docstring](https://peps.python.org/pep-0257/) to infer information, metadata and description of the function arguments
 and passes them to the underlying ArgumentParser.